zodakzach/to-do-board/README.md

 #### Todo-list
 - todo-list.html: HTML file for the todo list page.
 This page displays the list of todos for the logged-in user and provides options to add, edit, and delete todos.
 - todo-list.js: JavaScript file for the todo list page.
 It contains scripts to interact with the backend API to fetch and update todos, as well as handle user interactions like marking todos as completed or editing todo details.
+#### Settings
+- settings.js: JavaScript file for the settings page
+- settings.html: HTML file for the settings page

 ### Styling
 We are utilizing Bootstrap, a popular CSS framework, to ensure consistency and responsiveness in our application's design.
 Additionally, we are writing our custom styles in SCSS (Sass) for enhanced maintainability and readability.
 These SCSS files are then compiled into CSS using the Sass compiler.
 Moreover, we employ PostCSS, a tool for transforming CSS with JavaScript plugins, to enhance our CSS files further.